Various Scenes Explored in this Post

 These societies served as athletic, political, and social centers for German communities in the United States.
 The 'Turners' most important contribution to American life in their communities has been their advocacy of physical education and fitness.
 Turners successfully lobbied local school boards in many cities for the inclusion of physical education classes in the curriculum, and Turner instructors served as the directors of physical education programs in many school systems in the late nineteenth and early twentieth centuries.

-An Organizational Meeting Place
+An Event Meeting Place Card

 images - Ebay